SamTheSoftwareEngineer/Capstone/README.md

 * Users can register to use the application for login/logout functionality.

 Some reach goals for this project include:
-* Allowing users to add their own activities to the database
 * Adding a feature that allows users to add their own activities to the database
 * Allowing users to be able to share their completed activities on social media
 * Adding a feature that allows users to be able to share their activities with other users